This is the Official Sedona Chamber of Commerce Website

 Shop in Sedona for deals, discounts and great buys on a variety of goods and services!

 Sedona Chamber of Commerce encourages businesses to employ green business practices.
 To identify those businesses as you visit our members' directory listings, look for the icon that we use to denote such businesses .

 Join the Sedona Chamber of Commerce as we cruise the enchanting Rhine River in Germany in November 2014.
 As the wine industry grows here in the Sedona/Verde Valley region, we want to offer oenophiles this top notch opportunity to spend seven days cruising with AMA Waterways from Amsterdam to Zurich, through the heart of German wine country.
-A special rate starting at only $2,049 per person (double occupancy) is available for this excursion if booked by October 31, 2013.
-Please click here for more information.
+Special rates available for this excursion if booked by March 31, 2014.
+Click here for the brochure.

-The Sedona Chamber of Commerce Board of Directors recently voted to approve the Arizona Chamber Executives Association's 2013 Statewide Legislative Agenda for Arizona Business.
-President/CEO Jennifer Wesselhoff and others from the ACEA will meet with state legislators in early March.
+The Sedona Chamber of Commerce Board of Directors has adopted the Arizona Chamber Executives Association's 2014 Statewide Legislative Agenda for Arizona Business.
+President/CEO Jennifer Wesselhoff and others from the ACEA meet with state legislators regularly.
 Please click here to read the Agenda.